-During the assessment, you will be able to see and hear the health professional and they will be able to see and hear you.
+During your video assessment, you will be able to see and hear the health professional and they will be able to see and hear you.
 This will help the health professional understand how your health condition or disability affects you.

-- A desktop computer, laptop, tablet, or mobile phone that has a front-facing camera, speakers, and microphone.
+- A desktop computer, laptop, tablet, or mobile phone that has a front-facing camera so the health professional can see you, speakers, and microphone.

 - A good stable internet connection.
-If you can watch a video online without buffering, your internet connection should be suitable for a video assessment
+If you can watch a video online without any problems, your internet connection should be suitable for a video assessment

-- A private area where you will not be disturbed
+- A private, well-lit area where you will not be disturbed

 - Safari (Apple computer, iPad or iPhone)